thomasbnt/NoToxicDiscussions/README.md

-### 😶 Disclaimer : Read that before use it
+### 😶 Disclaimer : Read this before using it

-For this moment, this **GitHub Actions** don't work properly like I would like.
-When GitHub add the possibility to add *and/or* edit comments in Discussions, i will update the project.
+For the moment, this **GitHub Action** doesn't work as properly as I would like.
+When GitHub adds the possibility to add *and/or* edit comments in Discussions, I will update the project.

-I started this Action because I thinked  that it is a good idea to have a moderate tool in Discussions part with the toxicity of comments.
+I started this Action because I thought that it is a good idea to have a moderation tool in the Discussions part with the toxicity of comments.
 So I did it thinking it would be feasible, but when I got to the end of the code part, I couldn't figure out how to create/edit comments.

 ___
 # No Toxic Discussions

 > A GitHub action that detects toxic messages in Discussions.

-**No Toxic Discussions** uses **Perspective API** by *Jigsaw* from Google.
+**No Toxic Discussions** uses the **Perspective API** by *Jigsaw* from Google.

 [![](https://img.shields.io/badge/-Github_Actions-2088FF?style=for-the-badge&logo=github-actions&logoColor=white)](https://github.com/marketplace/actions/no-toxic-discussions)
 [![Follow me on Twitter](https://img.shields.io/twitter/follow/Thomasbnt_?color=%231DA1F2&label=Follow%20me&logo=Twitter&style=for-the-badge)](https://twitter.com/Thomasbnt_)